wiki commons, 5th century relief of an Athenian trireme with unprotected rowers |

 Norman B. Leventhal Map Center at the Boston Public Library

 All sea lines of communication enter specific hubs, harbours.
 The smaller a vessel is, the more hubs it can use. this has been used for trade networking as well as warfare.
 Viking long ships or military hovercrafts are designs for beaching at every possible location for what is termed amphibious warfare.
 Trading boats, barges can beach in a lot more places than sea-going ships and use the water-earth intersection for cargo transfers.
-The usual transport is to installations on solid ground, harbours, and rarely to floating installations that are usually ships of war or few
+The usual transport is to installations on solid ground, harbours, and rarely to floating installations that are usually ships of war or few barge carrier ships.
+Size and corresponding access to a selection of harbours restrict all kinds of ships.
+At the same time size enables to stay at sea for longer time and thus cover longer distances at less energy requirements.
+A ship grows cubic in load carrying capacity while energy requirements grow approximately square and the very cheap substances burned for modern ship transport are still a very significant fraction of the total floating mass.

 Such exchange advantages enhance disposable income (economic Ricardo-model) and for this reason human settlement patterns do follow choices of environmental resources and exchange capabilities for personal benefits.
 You'll find harbours associated with rivers from the hinterland and people traditionally settling with highest density at places with running or standing bodies of water that enable(d) mass-transport of goods on boats or ships.
 The land-sea intersection is the place where most humans live(d).